U8NWXD/oppia-wiki/Storage-models.md

 User.query().filter(User.id == 1).get()  # Returns user1
 ```

 For more information on how ndb model classes work, including all the available property types, see the [ndb documentation](https://googleapis.dev/python/python-ndb/latest/model.html).
+Also note that "properties" are also sometimes called "fields."

 ### Oppia's datastore interface

 Most Oppia code doesn't use ndb directly.
 Instead, we provide our own _datastore interface_ that matches the ndb interface pretty closely.
 This interface is called a _seam_ because, just like a seam in clothing joins two pieces of cloth, the interface joins two pieces of code: Oppia and ndb.
-It's true that the seam just calls ndb under the hood, but it's important that you use the datastore interface, and not ndb, in your code so that if one day we wanted to switch to a different datastore provider, we would only have to change the seam.
+It's true that the seam just calls ndb under the hood, but it's important that you use the seam, and not ndb, in your code so that if one day we wanted to switch to a different storage provider, we would only have to change the seam.

 The seam code lives in [`core/platform/`](https://github.com/oppia/oppia/tree/develop/core/platform).